staubsauger/ChessnutPy/README.md

  2. install dependencies (pip3 install -r requirements.txt)
  3. Optional: copy Docs/default.config to your $HOME/.config/chessnutair.config and edit it to your liking
  4. Execute python3 ./main.py
  5. You need stockfish installed on your system.
-If stockfish is not globaly available on your system, e.g. you compiled it yourself, you have to configure stockfish in you config
+If stockfish is not globaly available on your system, e.g. you compiled it yourself, you have to configure `engine_cmd` and `engine_suggest_cmd` in the config.
+You can also use another uci engine in the same way.

 ## Features